 - 1. Clean the drain plug (1) and the area around it. - 2.
-Place a drain pan under the oil drain plug. - 3.
+Place a drain pan under the oil drain location: - 3.
 Remove the drain plug to drain the oil. - 4.
 Remove the oil filter (2) by turning it counterclockwise. - 5.
-Apply a film of clean engine oil on the seal of the new filter. - 6.
-Install the new filter.
+Apply a film of clean engine oil on the seal of the new filter. - Install the new filter.
 Turn the filter until the seal contacts the mounting surface.
-Tighten for another 1/2-3/4 turn. - 7.
-Install the drain plug. - 8.
-Remove the filler cap.
-Add approximately 4.8 litres of oil. - 9.
-Check the oil level according to Checking the engine oil level. - 10.
+Tighten 1/2-3/4 turn after gasket contact. - 7.
+Install drain plug. - 8.
+Remove filler cap.
+Add approximately 4.8 litre of oil. - Check the oil level according to Checking the engine oil level on page 42. - 10.
 Install and tighten the filler cap. - 11.
 Run the engine at slow speed for two minutes.
 Check for leaks around the filter. - 12.
 Stop the engine, wait a few minutes and check oil level again.
 Add oil if necessary.
 Do not overfill.

-8.5 Cleaning the air intake grill and engine cooler
+8.6 Cleaning the air intake grill and engine cooler